adamaviv/si485h-f18/units/unit_04.md

   socketcall(SYS_BIND, (long *) bind_args);
 ```

-We know the value of SYS~BIND~, that's 2, but we need to think more
+We know the value of SYS<sub>BIND</sub>, that's 2, but we need to think
-about the `host_addr` portion of the address space.
-Fortunately, we can
+more about the `host_addr` portion of the address space.
+Fortunately, we
-recall the structure from last lesson:
+can recall the structure from last lesson:

 ``` c
 struct sockaddr_in {